 This brand is the love child of Parisian design and Italian craftsmanship.
 You can expect clean, minimalist silhouettes with an elegant twist that makes the bags look effortless.

-What makes Le Parmentier standout in the mid-range European handbag space is how intentional and timeless all of their pieces feel.
+What makes Le Parmentier standout in the mid-range European bag brands space is how intentional and timeless all of their pieces feel.
 These bags are designed to be worn on repeat for years without ever feeling dated, or losing their shape.
 Prices sit between $300–$375, and in my personal opinion, they are one of the best value propositions on this entire list.

 I personally own the Atlanta bag in Camel, and it has become one of my most-reached-for bags.
 The structured silhouette, the quality of the leather, and the way it just elevates every outfit is perfect.
 I get stopped constantly whenever I wear it out!
 Other styles worth knowing are the Yucca and the Bombo Croc bags, with the latter having the most luxurious croco embossed style leather in multiple colors.